 A. As of September 22, 2016, the record date, Transocean and its subsidiaries held and were entitled to vote, in the aggregate, 21,254,310 Transocean Partners common units, representing approximately 52.0% of the outstanding Transocean Partners common units.
-The directors and the executive officer of Transocean Partners held and were entitled to vote, in the aggregate, Transocean Partners common units representing less than one percent of the outstanding Transocean Partners common units.
-We believe that the directors and the executive officer of Transocean Partners intend to vote all of their Transocean Partners common units "FOR" the proposal to approve the merger agreement and the merger.
+The directors and the executive officer of Transocean Partners held and were entitled to vote, in the aggregate, Transocean Partners common units representing less than one percent of the outstanding Transocean Partners intend to vote all of their Transocean Partners common units "FOR" the proposal to approve the merger agreement and the merger.
 Pursuant to the merger agreement, each of Transocean and Transocean Holdings has agreed to vote the Transocean Partners common units owned by it or any of its subsidiaries "FOR" the proposal to approve the merger agreement and the merger.
 Accordingly, we believe approximately 21,267,147 of the outstanding Transocean Partners common units will be voted "FOR" the merger proposal by Transocean and its subsidiaries and the directors and the executive officer of Transocean Partners.